Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Compilation Methodology

-The primary objective of our compilation is to minimize the idling area in a given encoded circuit while preserving the fault-tolerance of the code gadgets.
-Equivalently, we aim to minimize the circuit depth since the number of qubits is fixed.
+The primary objective of our compilation is to minimize the idling area in an encoded circuit while preserving the fault-tolerance of the code gadgets.
+Equivalently, we aim to minimize the circuit depth.
 We divide a quantum circuit into different layers such that gates within the same layer do not share qubits.
 Each layer then represents a distinct \textit{circuit state}, and the overall depth of the circuit corresponds to the total number of layers.

 We use \textit{nodes} to represent possible states of the quantum circuit in the search tree.
-Each node contains one possible layer of gates from both algorithmic circuit and iceberg gadget. \textit{The source node} represents the initial state where nothing is compiled, while \textit{the goal node} represents the state where all gates are compiled.
+Each node contains one possible layer of gates from both the algorithmic circuit and Iceberg gadgets. \textit{The source node} represents the initial state where nothing is compiled, while \textit{the goal node} represents the state where all gates are compiled.
 The compiler's task is to find the shortest path from the source node to the goal node.

 The \textit{Expander} in the search framework broadens the search space from a given circuit state by generating the next layer of child nodes, each representing a possible valid circuit state in the subsequent step.
-These valid circuit states originate from the gate commutation in the algorithmic QAOA circuit and the flexibility inherent in the synthesis of Iceberg code gadgets.
+These valid circuit states originate from the gate commutation in QAOA circuit and the flexibility inherent in the Iceberg code gadgets.

 All generated tree nodes are stored in a priority queue with priorities determined by a cost function.
 The search process involves repeatedly selecting the node with the minimum cost from the priority queue and generating the next layer of child nodes until the goal node is found in the queue.
-We discuss the design of the cost function in the next section.